isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    its pools and subnets as IPv6-Only Preferred and send back the ``v6-only-preferred`` option to clients that requested it.

--  *Server Identifier Override sub-option for the Relay Agent Option*, `RFC 5107
-   <https://tools.ietf.org/html/rfc5107>`__: The server identifier override
-   sub-option is supported.
-The implementation is not complete according to the RFC, because the server does not store the RAI, but the functionality handles expected use cases.
+-  *DHCP and Router Advertisement Options for the Discovery of Network-designated Resolvers (DNR)*, `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__.
+The Kea server supports the DNR option.
+Part of its value (SvcParams) must be configured in hex.

 Known RFC Violations
 --------------------